johan-cho/ie4515-final/README.md

 # IE4515 Operations Research Final Project

 Our final project in this class tasked us to solve a mixed integer optimization problem.
+I thought it was gonna be a creative project where I go out and create my own problem to solve, but this was a bit of a curveball.

 I chose AMPL, and wrote it largely by myself.
+Interestingly, my professor didn't know how to program, at all, so I was a little bit in the dark with this kind of stuff; it was a lot of self-learning.
+I used the [AMPL VS Code](https://marketplace.visualstudio.com/items?itemName=michael-sundvick.ampl) extension so I didn't have to use the AMPL IDE.

 You could view the problem statement [here](https://drive.google.com/file/d/1CnO5QGbpaexRrt9mTwnDpIXqMVac_0eY/view?usp=sharing_), or read below.